shivamujawame/AIW-Infra-Migration/Labfiles/module2-exercise4.md

 #### Task 1: Getting started with Azure Active Directory for Linux

-In this task, you will be enabling the AAD authentication using a VM extension and enbaling Managed identity.
+In this task, you will be enabling the AAD authentication using a VM extension and enabling Managed identity.

 1. In the Azure portal `https://portal.azure.com`, Navigate to your newly migrated LinuxVM and select it.